baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 ---
-title: My first practice with an image classifier (using fastbook and fastai)
+title: My first practice with an image classifier (using fastbook and fastai), Part I
 description:
 toc: true
 layout: post